MrChaos42/Chronos.Observer/README.md

-# The Higgs Field as the Observer and Computational Substrate of the Universe: An Elegant Hypothesis
+# The Higgs Field as the Observer and Computational Substrate of the Universe: The Everything Hypothesis

 **Author:** Abhiroop Sharma
 **Email:** abhiroop.sharma@gmail.com